dcunited001/dcunited001.github.io/_drafts/merits-and-faults-of-intellectual-property-endgame-scenarios.md

   of new money?
 Ethics aside, that would be an effective tactic from a heartlessly utilitarian standpoint.
 It'd be effective unless you got caught doing it, of course.
-  - If Tat and I actually talked, I have memories about this exact topic, which I suggested as a kind of ethical test.
+  - (remove) If Tat and I actually talked, I have memories about this exact topic, which I suggested as a kind of ethical test.
     - I told her ensuring control/oversight over innovation of Silicon Valley would be an effective means of ensuring your side has more resources later, essentially.